top of page

 Itinerary

-Meeting point: Exit 1 of MRT Longshan Temple Station
+Meeting point: Outside exit 1 of MRT Longshan Temple Station

 Our guides are recognized with a green and white paper fan saying "Like It Formosa".